 Taroko Gorge National Park © Mark Kao

 Chinese nationalists fled to the island when the Communist Party seized control in 1949.
 Under their leader, Chiang Kai-Shek, they left the mainland with national treasures, gold, and foreign reserves.
 Their goal was to regroup and retake China.
 They did not and relations between the two parties remain tense.
 Still, Taiwan has thrived since the civil war ended.

 For nature lovers, the island's national parks have some fascinating wildlife species, many of which are rare or endangered.
-Popular outings include taking a train through the Alishan mountain range or hiking in Taroko Gorge.
+Popular outings include train trips through the Alishan mountain range or hiking in Taroko Gorge.

 Taiwan offers visitors the cream of Asian sophistication and some of the region's finest landscapes.
 Anyone with a passion for East Asia should look into planning a trip.

 Become our Taiwan Travel Expert

 We are looking for contributors for our Taiwan travel guide.
 If you are a local, a regular traveller to Taiwan or a travel professional with time to contribute and answer occasional forum questions, please contact us.